mikoontz/remote-sensing-resistance/readme.md

 ## Reproducing the analysis

+All scripts are numbered in the order of these steps.
+Note that some steps involve uploading assets to Earth Engine, so these steps won't have a script associated with them.
+In this case, there will be a discontinuity in the numbering of the scripts to highlight that there will be a step (of some kind) to complete before moving on.

-Data carpentry steps can be found in data/data_carpentry and the scripts are numbered in the order they should be executed in.
+Raw data are found in "data/data_raw/".
+Data carpentry (aka munging/wrangling/cleaning) steps can be found in "data/data_carpentry/".

-- 01_convert-jepson-ecoregions.R
-- 02_create-ypmc-mask.R
-- 03_subset-frap-perimeter-database.R
-- 04_clean-cbi-data.R
+The resulting data products from carpentry steps are stored in "data/data_output/".

+Analyses scripts are found in "analyses/".
+Intermediate output (e.g., a summary table from a model, a .rds file representing an R object of a long-running model) can be found in "analyses/analyses_output/"

+1. data/data_carpentry/01_convert-jepson-ecoregions.R
+2. In Earth Engine, run the 02_create-raster-template.js script to create a template raster co-registered with the Landsat product that will be used for the yellow pine/mixed-conifer mask.
+3. data/data_carpentry/03_create-ypmc-mask.R
+4. data/data_carpentry/04_subset-frap-perimeter-database.R
+5. data/data_carpentry/05_clean-cbi-data.R
-Next, upload the CBI data output from 04_clean-cbi-data.R to Earth Engine.
+6. Upload the CBI data output from 05_clean-cbi-data.R to Earth Engine.
 The Earth Engine asset is publicly available at: ee.FeatureCollection("users/mkoontz/cbi_sn")

-In Earth Engine, run the rsr-sn-cbi-calibration.js script to generate (and export) eight .geoJSON files with the CBI plot information along with a number of spectral severity calculations.
+7. In Earth Engine, run the 07_rsr-sn-cbi-calibration.js script to generate (and export) eight .geoJSON files with the CBI plot information along with a number of spectral severity calculations.
 Each .geoJSON file represents one combination of interpolation type (bicubic or bilinear) and four time windows used to collate